-A few sample dashboards are included by default in the Console.
+A few sample dashboards are included by default.
 If you are a Console administrator or operator you can create and configure your own dashboards by clicking Reports " Dashboards " <+> " Dashboard.
-Unprivileged users are not allowed to add or make modifications to dashboards.
+Guest accounts are not allowed to add or make modifications to dashboards.

-In the dashboard configuration, you can edit the name of the dashboard, set the permissions, layout, or choose to override the time frame of widgets with the time frame of the dashboard.
+In the dashboard configuration, you can edit the name of the dashboard, set permissions, layout, or choose to override the time frame of widgets with the time frame of the dashboard.